Skip to main content

 This encourages people to think about getting a diverse pool of referrals so that their team can be better rounded.

-Again, this is something that can help you get candidates that are on the market quicker and can help identify snags in the internal process.
+Again, this is a metric that can help you land candidates quicker and identify any snags in your recruitment process.

-Days to a job offer is the metric of how long it takes you to make the offer to the candidate from the time you’ve identified that you’d like to hire them.
+Days to a job offer = how long it takes you to make the offer to the candidate from the point you’ve decided you’d like to hire them.

-Ideally, this time should not be more than 72hrs in today’s market.
+Ideally, this time should be less than 72 hours in today’s market.
 If it’s often longer, it may be time to look at what is holding things up—is it the approval process, the admin, or something else?

-It’s important to see if there are patterns emerging in situations where candidates have rejected your role or offer.
+It’s important to see if there are patterns emerging in situations where candidates have withdrawn from your process or rejected your role or offer.

-I’ve had situations where, through this metric, I’ve discovered that our salaries were way too low for the market or the hiring manager was undermining the hiring process in some way.
+I’ve discovered issues such as uncompetitive salaries or hiring managers undermining the hiring process in some way.

 Metrics Tell You A Story

-Modern recruiting software can help you streamline gathering and presenting data and even generate a dashboard for you.
+Modern recruiting software can help you gather data and present it in customizable dashboards.

 However, the important thing is being able to identify the story the data is telling and how to adjust your recruitment strategy accordingly.